 Philadelphia Criminal Defense Lawyers for Stalking Charges

-If you need a criminal defense attorney for a stalking charge, call the top-rated Philadelphia criminal defense lawyers of Goldstein Mehta LLC today.
-Our lawyers routinely defend stalking, harassment, and other related charges in courts throughout Pennsylvania and New Jersey.
+If you are under investigation or facing criminal charges for stalking, we can help.
+Our award-winning Philadelphia criminal defense lawyers routinely defend against stalking, harassment, domestic violence, and other related criminal charges in courts throughout Pennsylvania and New Jersey.
+We have successfully defended countless clients in both criminal court and against Protection from Abuse ("PFA") Petitions.
 We have had success in having stalking charges dismissed, downgraded from felonies to misdemeanors, and in obtaining acquittals at trial.
+Call 267-225-2545 to speak with an experienced and understanding defense attorney today.

 What is Stalking?

-Stalking is a serious charge under Pennsylvania law both because it can be graded as a felony and because of the negative stigma associated with it.
-Further, if the defendant is convicted of stalking, the judge may feel that the only way to put an end to the behavior is to sentence the defendant to a sentence of incarceration.
+Stalking is a serious charge under Pennsylvania law.
+Under certain circumstances, it can be graded as a felony.
+Even as a misdemeanor, a conviction for stalking carries with it a unique negative stigma and may cause significant problems when seeking educational and employment opportunities.
+Further, if the defendant is convicted, the judge may feel that the only way to put an end to the behavior is to sentence the defendant to a sentence of incarceration.
 Therefore, it is important to know what the prosecution must prove in order to convict someone of stalking.

 Defenses to Stalking Charges